APLMOOC/APLMOOC/docs/course/ch2/part6.md

 # Nested arrays

-This part will cover
+!!! abstract "This part will cover"

     - Basics of nested arrays
     - How to catenate vectors properly

+---

 Be warned, elements of arrays can be vectors, or matrices, or arrays of higher rank as well!